alexa/avs-device-sdk/README.md

 ## Obtain LWA Credentials

-To access AVS, your product needs to obtain Login with Amazon (LWA) credentials to establish a connection and make requests on behald of the user.
+To access AVS, your product needs to obtain Login with Amazon (LWA) credentials to establish a connection and make requests on behalf of the user.
 Instructions are available for **Remote Authorization** and **Local Authorization**.

 **Remote Authorization**